-- Funding (since project start): Bill & Melinda Gates Foundation, USA; Department for International Development (DFID), UK; Dutch Ministry of Foreign Affairs (DGIS), The Netherlands; French government AFD, France; GIZ on behalf of the Government of the Federal Republic of Germany, Germany; Ministry of Foreign and European Affairs (MAEE), France; Médecins Sans Frontières/Doctors without Borders, International; Norwegian Government, Norway; Republic and Canton of Geneva, International Solidarity Office, Switzerland; Spanish Agency for International Development Cooperation (AECID), Spain; Swiss Agency for Development and Cooperation (SDC), Switzerland; Other private foundations and individuals.
+- Funding (since project start): Bill & Melinda Gates Foundation, USA; Brian Mercer Charitable Trust, UK; Dutch Ministry of Foreign Affairs (DGIS), The Netherlands; Federal Ministry of Education and Research (BMBF through KfW), Germany; French Development Agency (AFD), France; German Corporation for International Cooperation (GIZ) on behalf of the Government of the Federal Republic of Germany, Germany; Ministry for Europe and Foreign Affairs, France; Médecins Sans Frontières/Doctors without Borders, International; Norwegian Agency for Development Cooperation (Norad), Norway; Republic and Canton of Geneva, International Solidarity Service, Switzerland; Spanish Agency for International Development Cooperation (AECID), Spain; Stavros Niarchos Foundation, USA; Swiss Agency for Development and Cooperation (SDC), Switzerland; UBS Optimus Foundation, Switzerland; UK aid UK; other private foundations and individuals.